-Beginning at the top of each hour, the meter calculates the average measured sound velocity (the average of the average weighted sound velocity) and the average calculated sound velocity.
+Over the course of an hour (starting from the top of the hour), the meter calculates the average measured sound velocity (the average of the average weighted sound velocity) and the average calculated sound velocity.
 At the end of the hour, the two averages are compared; the comparison error (%) is readable via the SndVelCompErr data point.

-The comparison error is only calculated at the end of the hour when there is at least 75% of a log hour worth of valid flow data during the hour.
+Note that the comparison error is only calculated at the end of the hour when there is at least 75% of a log hour worth of valid flow data during the hour.
 A valid flow data means that all of the following are true: